 Public Sector (the reverse)

-- Vision: primarily local due to the electoral voting system, missed understanding/forging of complexities
+- Vision: primarily local due to the electoral voting system, lack of understanding/forging of complexities

 - Financial strengths: critical public debt/GDP ratio